THCA is a non-psychoactive chemical found in raw cannabis.

 Decarboxylation is usually achieved when cannabis is smoked, vaporized, or baked into edibles.

-When marijuana is baked into food, approximately 1/3 of total THCA will be converted to THC over a 45-minute period.
+When fresh marijuana is baked into food, approximately 1/3 of total THCA will be converted to THC.
 This is because the internal temperature of the food will never reach as high as the temperature of the oven.

 To fully decarboxylate THCA, it takes 3 hours at a temperature of 212°F (100°C) or 4 hours at 208°F (98°C).

 Decarboxylation is a time-dependent process, meaning that more THCA is converted to THC when exposed to high temperatures for longer periods of time.